lextm/jekyll-theme-chirpy/_posts/2007-8-13-grapevine-voice-m3-installer-needs-another-update.md

 ---
 According to bug report I received today from Dear Tom, I have updated M3 installer on Google Code.

-Please first uninstall the ‘old M3’ and install this ‘new M3’ instead.
+Please first uninstall the "old M3" and install this "new M3" instead.

 Sorry for the inconvenience.